-Each individual insurer has to decide how to deal with financial services intermediaries and what attitude to adopt toward this new sales channel.
-The insurance sector already has a long-standing market player in the form of an insurance broker which is independent from insurers.
-To determine what stance to take toward financial services intermediaries, insurers are advised to analyse their own relationships with brokers, bearing in mind the different functions served by brokers and intermediaries.
+Each individual insurer has to decide how to deal with financial services intermediaries and what attitude to adopt towards this new sales channel.
+The insurance sector already has a longstanding market player in the form of an insurance broker which is independent from insurers.
+To determine what stance to take towards financial services intermediaries, insurers are advised to analyse their own relationships with brokers, bearing in mind the different functions served by brokers and intermediaries.